filecoin-project/FIPs/FRCs/frc-xxxx.md

 ## Abstract
 <!--A short (~200 words) description of the technical issue being addressed.-->
-We embark on an analysis of Filecoin's finality, i.e., the probabilistic guarantees that a given tipset will always be in the canonical chain.
+We perform an analysis of Filecoin's finality, i.e., the probabilistic guarantees that a given tipset will always be in the canonical chain.
 The analysis involves distributed computing and stochastic arguments and provides upper bounds for the error probabilities, i.e., the probability that a reorg would override a given tipset.
 We use a dynamic evaluation that considers the chain's specific observed history.
 Unlike a static analysis that considers the worst-case conditions, we consider the worst-case conditions in the (unknown) future but do not consider the worst-case past.
 Instead, we use the observed chain to reason about the (known) past.

 The result is an algorithm that provides an upper bound on the error probabilities given a specific chain history.
 Several key applications of Filecoin currently use a 900-epoch (7.5 hours) settlement period to provide an intended finality guarantee of $2^{-30}$.
 Our analysis shows that, in real operating conditions, the same error probability  $2^{-30}$ can be achieved in ~30 epochs (15 minutes) -- a x30 improvement.
 This algorithm is practical and can be implemented by clients or off-chain applications without requiring any changes to the protocol.